danipenaperez/spring-boot-flowed-routing/README.md

   - Or write your own evaluator engine simply extending the Evaluator interface.
   - Use your available beans to evaluate any flow execution.
   - Integrate thirdparty tools (such a feature flags provider) to delegate executions.

+## Use Cases

+* Multitenant Applications: same App different behaviours
+* One trunk development: live ready and in progress features, activate or deactivate when you want
+* Experimental code: Your repository is slow.
+Within the same code add new Repository solution and this repository only will be executed on conditions (maybe only for your current user), the other users will not be affected.
+Easily remove the code when experiment is finish.
+* ...

 ## Installation